Kenilworth Magistrates Court 1947

 Driver Refused to Dodge the Issue of his ‘Wobbling Car’

-Parents Did Not Approve of Marriage
+Parents did not Approve of Marriage

 Failed to Register as an ‘Alien’